francesco-plc/Meme-Generator/README.md

 - POST `/api/copy`

+  - Request parameters: *None*
-  - Request parameters and request body content : An object representing a meme (Content-Type: application/json).
+  - Request body content : An object representing a meme (Content-Type: application/json).

     This api is called when copying a protected meme from another creator, therefore "**isProtected**" attribute is forced to 1 (*and not passed in the request body*) in order to double check it and avoid relying only on the client side.